aditya-uw/fundamentals/boat_tutorials/env_setup/local_03_create_env.md

 ```
 <br>

-If a website has not launched, go back to the same terminal window and copy-paste one of the provided URLs into a browser to access the website:
+If this website has not launched, go back to the same terminal window and the provided URL (typically http://localhost:8888) into a browser to access the website:

 (primers-jlab_launch2)=
 ```{image} ../images/primers/jlab_launch2.png